Ialimijoro/one-feature-linear-regression/README.md

-# One feature gradient descent algorith
+# One feature gradient descent algorithm
 Implement gradient descent for one feature data sets with Python